ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

 -   The `pytest.approx()` method is part of the `pytest` library and corresponds to the `is_close` function you implemented some time ago.

 # Average Luminosity (1/2)

+This is a trivial implementation of the [equation](tomasi-ray-tracing-04a.html#/logarithmic-average) we discussed during the last class:

 ```python
 class HdrImage: